910199/Getac/README.md

 Try to wrap the api service into a container , and connect with the other container which has a PostgreSQL DB in it.

-Success to build a docker image of our api service, however, the container it produced has difficulty connected to the other container with PostgreSQL DB.

-(I think that the issues here are that we are not able to get a right connection between two containers, e.g. IP and its PORT  are different )

-Though two containers can be linked by command "--link", while running the image as a container.
+Success to build a docker image of our api service, two containers(DB and our web service) can be linked by command "--link", while running the image as a container.